erinenwilliams/data_science_capstone/data wrangling steps.md

 # Steps to tidying data for capstone project

-I will be working with three datasets:
+I will be working with multiple datasets:

 1. 1610-1705 Demographics
 	+ a collection of self-reported information including race, gender, age, and previous education.